mfenniak/abtracetogether-Android-decompile/README.md

 Instructions for Decompiling
 #

 1. Download an APK version; apkpure.com is a recommended source.
-Store it in the "apk" subfolder, and git add it.
+Store it in the "apk" subfolder.

 2. Extract the APK